 4

-In the Data section, you can choose to:
+In the Data section, select options:

 5